wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragon-red.md

 <details markdown="1">
 <summary>Salvaging the body</summary>
-The scales of any dragons are highly valuable and used in many legendary armors.
+The scales of any dragon are highly valuable and used in many legendary armors.
 The fire of a red dragon can be used to forge the best weapons.
 </details>

 <details markdown="1">